 To evaluate credit of students transferring from non-regionally accredited institutions that are not part of the state-wide articulation agreements

-Credits awarded at non-regionally accredited institutions, but accredited by the Council for Higher Education Accreditation may be accepted.
+Credits awarded by non-regionally accredited institutions, but accredited by the Council for Higher Education Accreditation may be accepted.
 They must use Florida’s State-wide Course Numbering System (SCNS).
 South Florida State College (SFSC) will evaluate credits representing collegiate level coursework relevant to the program of study.
-All course credits are placed on the transcript including grades of W, F, I, P, S, U and N.
+All course credits are placed on the transcript except grades of W, F, I, U, and N.

-SFSC provides a review of transfer course information at the departmental level with a recommendation made to the registrar.
+SFSC provides a review of transfer course information at the departmental level with a recommendation made to the Registrar.
 The student will be notified by mail of the decision.
 The credit awarded will appear on the SFSC transcript as external credit in accordance with the college guidelines.
-An appeal of this decision may be made to the dean, arts and sciences or dean, applied sciences and technologies.
+An appeal of this decision may be made to the dean, arts and sciences, dean, applied sciences and technologies, or dean, health sciences.

 Students transferring from a non-regionally accredited institutional must adhere to the following procedure:

 - A student may be required to take a college placement test appropriate to his/her program of study regardless of the courses he/she may have taken at the non-accredited institution.

 - A written request from the student identifying the courses that are to be reviewed is required.

 - It is the student’s responsibility to furnish the Registrar’s Office with an official college transcript from the transfer institution; a course description and syllabus to include textbook information for each course for which he/she is requesting credit; faculty credentialing information from the institution’s Human Resources Office or vice president for educational and student services.
 The information must include the degree(s) earned by the instructor of the course, the names of the college or university conferring the degree, as well as an indication of the credit hours earned in the discipline, and any other information the college deems necessary to conduct proper evaluation.